neildm504/neildm504.github.io/_logs/2026-03-09-Rotary-Encoder-Talk.md

 {% include video id="NMP1R3NpeFI" provider="youtube" %}

 This encoder is pretty standard for beginner sets and came in my Elegoo Mega Project Kit.
 It has 20 increments per rotation and 5 pins.
-When I first plugged it in I realised that it was a sort of black box to me.
-With amazing diagrams from [HowToMechatronics](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/#h-overview) I was able to test and understand exactly how an encoder tracks rotation through HIGH and LOW signal inputs to the microcontroller.
+When I first plugged it in, I realized that I really had no clue how to track rotation.
+There was nothing on the module that gave the arduino "rotated 2 times" or "turning clockwise".
+There were only HIGH and LOW signals from the CLK and DT pins.
+With amazing diagrams from [HowToMechatronics](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/#h-overview) I was able to test and understand exactly how an encoder tracks rotation.

 **5 Pins:**
 - CLK: Channel A "Clock"